Social medicine: History

-Occupational Health & Social Medicine
+Occupational health and social medicine

 The world of work played a fundamental role in the development of a social approach to health during the first industrial revolution, as exemplified by Virchow’s work on typhus and coal miners.
 Over the past 50 years, Occupational Safety and Health.
 The resulting distinction between work/nonwork related risks and outcomes has served as an artificial line of demarcation between OSH and the rest of public health.
 However, growing social inequality, the fundamental reorganization of the world of work, and a broadening of our understanding of the relationship between work and health have blurred this line of demarcation and highlight the need to expand and complement the reductionist view of cause and effect.
 In response, OSH is reintegrating a social approach to account for the social, political, and economic interactions that contribute to occupational health outcomes.